google/ground-platform/README.md

-# Ground Cloud Platform
+# Ground Cloud Components

-This project consists of three components:
+This project consists of three cloud-based components:

-* The Ground Web Console
+* The Ground Web UI
-* Cloud Functions used by Ground for syncing with Google Sheets and other data sources
+* Firebase Cloud Functions used to sync with Google Sheets and other data sources
-* Configuration for Ground's Firestore instance
+* Configuration for Ground's main Firestore instance

 ## Add Firebase credentials